 The app doesn’t require you to create an account since you can play as a guest and not give any personal information, but you can create a profile if you want to.

-With Brain Dots you only have one mission: to draw a line that will result in the two-color dots touching.
-It seems simple enough, but as you progress, the solution to the level gets more complicated.
-If you want a hint to know how to pass the level, tap on the light bulb icon at the top-right.
+With Brain Dots, you only have one mission: to draw lines and other shapes in order to get the two colored dots to bump into each other.
+It seems simple enough, but as you progress, solutions to the levels get more complicated.
+If you want a hint to know how to pass the level, tap on the light bulb icon at the top right.

 While you start by using a pencil, you can level up to drawing tools such as a pen or even a crayon.
 You will need to use the coins you won after each level to buy the pen or whatever it is you want to use.
 More levels will be unlocked as you progress, and you’ll have to deal with a few ads here and there.

-A great way you can keep your mind in shape is by playing one or more of the apps listed above.
-With time, you may have even improved what you didn’t even realize needed improvement.
-How do you brain train?
-Leave a comment and let us know.
+A great way to keep your mind active is by installing one or more of the apps listed above on your device.
+With time, you may improve what you didn’t even realize needed improvement.